What to Expect on a 5 Day Water Fast

 Heavy Bouts of Diarrhea or Vomiting: This could cause you to lose too many electrolytes, you will need to break the fast.

-Too Much Weight Loss: If you look and feel emancipated and weak, than go ahead and break the fast.
+Too Much Weight Loss: If you look and feel emaciated and weak, then go ahead and break the fast.

 Day 5 is when your body gets the largest rise in HGH and Stem Cells.
 You get tremendous amounts of autophagy and hormone optimization.
 When you consume food at the end of Day 5, you feed the stem cells and replenish the bodies white blood cells.